Whether you like 'em sweet or hot, peppers are growing in more home gardens than ever before as new and colorful varieties are being made available.

 On the Web - How to plant & grow peppers :

-Watch Your Garden Grow - Peppers - How to grow home garden sweet pepper varieties, including when to plant or harvest, spacing & depth, care & feeding, plus tips on preserving and cooking with related recipes & instructions, from the University of Illinois Extension.
+Watch Your Garden Grow - Peppers - Find out how to grow home garden sweet pepper varieties, including when to plant or harvest, spacing & depth, care & feeding, plus tips on preserving and cooking with related recipes & instructions, from the University of Illinois Extension.

-Pepper - Excellent one-page fact sheet with helpful Q&A including answers to common problems such as leaf spot, stem rot and other maladies plus more on how to grow and pickle jalapeno peppers (recipe included), a history of pepper cultivation, tips on growing and fertilizing, storage and nutrition information.
+Pepper - Find an excellent one-page fact sheet with helpful Q&A including answers to common problems such as leaf spot, stem rot and other maladies plus more on how to grow and pickle jalapeno peppers (recipe included), a history of pepper cultivation, tips on growing and fertilizing, storage and nutrition information.

-How to Grow Peppers - Step-by-step, illustrated instructions for setting out plants, spacing, fertilizing, staking & watering with related warnings, tips on recommended varieties,
+How to Grow Peppers - Get step-by-step instructions for setting out plants, spacing, fertilizing, staking & watering with tips on recommended varieties,

-All About Growing Peppers - Archived story feature from Mother Earth News providing facts & information on organic pepper gardening including natural remedies for common pests and diseases, suggested varieties by maturity dates, and related recipes.
+All About Growing Peppers - Here's an archived story feature from Mother Earth News providing facts & information on organic pepper gardening including natural remedies for common pests and diseases, suggested varieties by maturity dates, and related recipes.

 Growing Great Peppers & Chiles - Check out information on growing peppers and hot chili peppers with guides to starting, transplanting, fertilizing and harvesting your crop, photo gallery, and table illustrating a number of varieties, related "heat" index, and growing times, and more on pepper pest control.